 Brooksville Plant Materials Center

-Since 1947, the Brooksville Plant Materials Center has provided new conservation plant releases and technology for the PMC service area including Florida, the Caribbean Area, and coastal areas of Alabama, Georgia, and South Carolina.
+Since 1947, the Brooksville Plant Materials Center has provided new conservation plant releases and technology for Florida, the Caribbean Area and coastal areas of Alabama, Georgia and South Carolina.
+Plant communities are varied and complex.
 Rainfall varies from 30 inches per year in parts of the service area to more than 200 inches.
 Soil textures are predominately sandy and well drained, but large areas of clay and poorly drained soils are common.
 Elevations vary from sea level to a few hundred feet in Florida to more than 4,000 feet in Puerto Rico.
-Plant communities are varied and complex.
 The climate ranges from warm and humid in northern Florida to tropical in the Caribbean.
 Major land uses include row crop production, rangelands, orchards, forest land, recreation and urban land.

-Major problem areas include water pollution, cropland erosion, coastal areas (including sand dunes and marshes), and manmade disturbed sites.
+Major problem areas include water pollution, cropland erosion, coastal areas that include sand dunes and marshes, and manmade disturbed sites.

 The Center has released over 20 improved conservation plants including varieties of beach sunflower, lupine, bitter panicum and eastern gamagrass.

 Native Plants for Coastal Dune Restoration: What, When and How for Florida (PDF 6 MB)